n0mer/gradle-git-properties/README.md

 }
 ```

+This is enough to see git details via `info` endpoint of [spring-boot-actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready).

 If needed - override location of `git.properties` file like this:

 ```groovy
 gitProperties {
     gitPropertiesDir = new File("${project.rootDir}/your/custom/dir")
 }
 ```
+> Please note that `spring-boot-actuator` expects `git.properties` to be available at certain location.

 If needed - use `dateFormat` and `dateFormatTimeZone` to format `git.commit.time` value (See [SimpleDateFormat](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) and [TimeZone](http://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html) for values)

 ```groovy
 gitProperties {
     dateFormat = "yyyy-MM-dd'T'HH:mmZ"